tramnhatquang/Web-Development-Bootcamp-2.0/README.md

 This is the first course I have taken when I first learn about Web Development World.
 So far, I am enjoyed learning about it and honestly struggle with all the HTML/CSS properties a lot.

 Although the bootcamp is intended for 10-12 weeks of learning, I try to mark my start and end day to track my progress.

+**I have included the solutions for both the coding exercises and quizzes below**
+:point_down:
 **Start date**: 06/15/2022
 <br>
 **End date**: TBA